hamon-in/cpslib/Contributing.md

 The `bindings/python` directory has the `pycpslib_build.py` script which can be used to create `cffi` based bindings for the library.
+Steps for Linux platform:

+1. First execute `make shared` from the project root to build pslib dynamic library `libpslib.so`, then navigate to `bindings/python`.
-1. Change this script as necessary when your new function has been added and then run `python setup.py develop` to install a dev version of the bindings into your virtualenv
+1. Change the build script as necessary when your new function has been added and then run `python setup.py develop` to install a dev version of the bindings into your virtualenv
 1. Build a shared library using the instructions